22940dev/hugo-frameview/content/likes.md

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.

-> Happiness is the absence of striving for happiness.

 > When you get the message, hang up the phone.

 > Mistakes are the portals of discovery.